iamtheretronerd/Web-dev-Project-3/README.md

 **Hemang Murugan**
 MS in Computer Science, Northeastern University (Khoury College)
 Course: _CS5610 — Web Development_

 **Adrian Halgas**
 MS in Computer Science, Northeastern University (Khoury College)
 Course: _CS5610 — Web Development_

 ---

+## 📜 Copyrights & Attributions

+This project does not use any copyrighted data or images.

+---